 In 1998 Robert G. Wilmers, a Harvard-educated American banker and his French wife, Elisabeth Wilmers purchased Chateau Haut Bailly from the Sanders family.
 Within a few years, thanks to their spare no expense attitude and the desire to produce the best wine possible, the wines have never been better at the property.

 Sadly, in December, 2017, Bob Wilmers passed away at 83 years of age.
 Haut Bailly remained a family owned vineyard.
-Chris Wilmers, the 42 year old son of Bob Wilmers took over managing the estate.
+Chris Wilmers the son of Bob Wilmers took over managing the estate when he was 42 years old.

 Today, the estate is directed by Veronique Sanders, the fourth generation of her family associated with Haut-Bailly.
 Robert Wilmers and Veronique Sanders together are clearly producing wine of stunning quality at Chateau Haut Bailly.